-SB 803 - This act permits the Missouri Gaming Commission to request the Highway Patrol to investigate or participate in such matters as it deems necessary in order to oversee licensed excursion gambling activities and personnel.
-The Highway Patrol is granted authority to investigate and report suspected violations of state and federal law by the Missouri Gaming Commission with regard to licensed excursion gambling.
-The act also provides the Attorney General of Missouri the power to prosecute alleged violations of laws relating to licensed excursion gambling if such violations have been reported to the proper prosecuting authority and no prosecution is commenced within thirty days.
+SCS/SB 803 - This act permits the Missouri Gaming Commission to request the Highway Patrol to investigate or participate in such matters as it deems necessary in order to oversee licensed excursion gambling activities and personnel.
+The Highway Patrol is granted authority to investigate and report suspected criminal activity relative to the Missouri Gaming Commission's operation and administration of licensed excursion gambling.